HiveMinds/AE4872-Satellite-Orbit-Determination/README.md

 ![1](./HowToUseTexMaker/inviteCollab/b.png)

-24. Scroll all the way down (Right into the danger zone, Kenny Rogers would be proud).
+24. Scroll all the way down (Right into the danger zone, Kenny Loggins would be proud).
 Make sure you have a github pro account with your academic licence.
 Then click "Make private".

 ![1](./HowToUseTexMaker/inviteCollab/c.png)